omaralsoudanii/mkreg.dev/README.md

 The app can be deployed to Vercel without extra dependencies.

 Fork or clone the app then deploy, don't forget to add the environment variables through Vercel dashboard.

+## Speedlify

+[Speedlify](https://github.com/zachleat/speedlify) is a tool that automate continuous performance measurements.

+Check here to see my results: [mkreg-speedlify](https://mkreg-speedlify.netlify.app)

+To generate the results, I have this [Repository](https://github.com/omaralsoudanii/speedlify) deployed on Netlify